Kultrol/Kultrol-Portfolio/README.md

 ## Kultrol-Portfolio

+*Images and Projects are Currently just placeholders; expect them to be filled soon*

 See my progress at - https://kultrol.herokuapp.com
+Website Version 1.0 is Live

 My current build for my portfolio site

 --Home Page ✅
 --Portfolio Page ✅
---About Page ❌
+--About Page ✅
---Contact Page ❌
+--Contact Page ✅